rswinkle/PortableGL/demos/README.md

 ![sphereworld_color](https://raw.githubusercontent.com/rswinkle/PortableGL/master/media/screenshots/sphereworld_color.png)

-Similar to Sphereworld, but with fewer controls (just 6DOF + mouse + tilt) and using colors not textures naturally.
+Similar to Sphereworld, but with fewer, hard coded controls (just 6DOF + mouse + tilt) and using colors not textures naturally.
 This one does let you switch between gouraud and phong shading, with the semi-interesting result that the latter actually has better performance.

 ### Shadertoy